Sobach/smapy/docs/connectors.md

         }
     ```

-    - id -
+    - id - Network-specific message id.
+Used to identify message itself and comments to this message.

-    - link -
+    - link - URL of the message.

-    - date -
+    - date - `datetime` object - time, when the message was written.
+By default current machine time zone used (not UTC).

-    - reposts -
+    - reposts - number of actions, sharing the message's content to other audiences (share, retweet, repost, recommend, etc.).

-    - replies -
+    - replies - number of comments to the message (by other users or author himself).

-    - likes -
+    - likes - number of actions, marking the message as interesting (likes, +1's, favorites, etc.)

-    - text -
+    - text - text of the message, cleaned from html tags and any media data.

-* **comments**
+* .Connector().**comments()**

-  Dictionary object.
-Keys - the same as ACCOUNTS dict keys.
+  Checks, whether comments to author messages already collected, or not.
+If not - tries to collect it, using `self._get_comments(**kargv)` function - it is specific for every connector.
+Collects data for every user, defined in `self.accounts`.
+Time period bounded using `self.start_date` and `self.fin_date` properties.
+Limitation applied to original message publication timestamp.
+I.e., if post was published before `self.fin_date`, but got comment after this time, this comment will be collected.
+If bounds not specified - default values are used.

-  Values - list of comments/replies to person (possibly empty).
+  Finnaly, returns dictionary object.
+Keys - the same as `.Connector().accounts` dict keys.
+Values -- list of comments to messages on person's/page's wall (in timeline) -- possibly empty.
   Every list element is a dict with these keys:

     ```python